 Unfortunately, you can’t treat your 401(k) like a checking account.
 Taking money out of your 401(k) before you hit retirement often comes with penalties.
 Even if a 401(k) withdrawal or a 401(k) loan sounds like a short-term solution when you need cash, it could cost you in the long run.

 In general, retirement planning can be a little confusing.
 There are a lot of options out there—401(k) plans, Traditional IRAs, and Roth IRAs, to name a few.
 But if you’re one of the 54 million Americans who have an employer-sponsored 401(k), then contributing money to your plan can be as straightforward as an automatic deduction from your paycheck.
 You can even use this retirement calculator to figure out how much you should be setting aside.
+If you want more control over your retirement account consider opening an online IRA with SoFi.

 Taking money out of your 401(k), however, isn’t as easy as putting money in.
 There are a few ways to do a 401(k) withdrawal, but there is often no way to do a 401(k) withdrawal without penalty before you reach retirement age.
 If you need money quickly to pay for bills, emergency expenses, or even home renovations, then a 401(k) loan may sound especially tempting.